Future of Earth: Climate impact

-Before this happens, it's expected that life would concentrate at refugia of lower temperature such as high elevations where less land surface area is available, thus restricting population sizes.
+Before this happens, it is expected that life would concentrate at refugia of lower temperatures such as high elevations where less land surface area is available, thus restricting population sizes.
 Smaller animals would survive better than larger ones because of lesser oxygen requirements, while birds would fare better than mammals thanks to their ability to travel large distances looking for cooler temperatures.
-Based on oxygen half-life in the atmosphere, animal life would last at most 100 million years after the loss of higher plants.
+Based on oxygen's half-life in the atmosphere, animal life would last at most 100 million years after the loss of higher plants.
 Some cyanobacteria and phytoplankton could outlive plants due to their tolerance for carbon dioxide levels as low as 1 ppm, and may survive for around the same time as animals before carbon dioxide becomes too depleted to support any form of photosynthesis.

 In their work The Life and Death of Planet Earth, authors Peter D. Ward and Donald Brownlee have argued that some form of animal life may continue even after most of the Earth's plant life has disappeared.
 Ward and Brownlee use fossil evidence from the Burgess Shale in British Columbia, Canada, to determine the climate of the Cambrian Explosion, and use it to predict the climate of the future when rising global temperatures caused by a warming Sun and declining oxygen levels result in the final extinction of animal life.
-Initially, they expect that some insects, lizards, birds, and small mammals may persist, along with sea life.
-However, without oxygen replenishment by plant life, they believe that animals would probably die off from asphyxiation within a few million years.
+Initially, they expect that some insects, lizards, birds, and small mammals may persist, along with sea life; however, without oxygen replenishment by plant life, they believe that animals would probably die off from asphyxiation within a few million years.
 Even if sufficient oxygen were to remain in the atmosphere through the persistence of some form of photosynthesis, the steady rise in global temperature would result in a gradual loss of biodiversity.

-As temperatures continue to rise, the last of animal life will be driven toward the poles, and possibly underground.
+As temperatures rise, the last of animal life will be driven toward the poles, possibly underground.
 They would become primarily active during the polar night, aestivating during the polar day due to the intense heat.
 Much of the surface would become a barren desert and life would primarily be found in the oceans.
 However, due to a decrease in the amount of organic matter entering the oceans from land as well as a decrease in dissolved oxygen, sea life would disappear too, following a similar path to that on Earth's surface.
 This process would start with the loss of freshwater species and conclude with invertebrates, particularly those that do not depend on living plants such as termites or those near hydrothermal vents such as worms of the genus Riftia.
 As a result of these processes, multicellular life forms may be extinct in about 800 million years, and eukaryotes in 1.3 billion years, leaving only the prokaryotes.